mohd-muddassir99/Superstore-Sales-Performance-Analysis/README.md

 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

 ## Lets's Know how I fulfilled these requireements
-**Data Import and Relationship Creation** Imported four datasets: Customers, Location, Orders, and Products.
+- **Data Import and Relationship Creation**
+  Imported four datasets: Customers, Location, Orders, and Products.
 Established relationships between these datasets to ensure seamless data integration and accurate analysis.

-**Understanding Client Requirements** Collaborated with the client to understand their specific needs and requirements.
+- **Understanding Client Requirements**
+  Collaborated with the client to understand their specific needs and requirements.

-**Create Calculated fields and Parameters**
+- **Create Calculated fields and Parameters**

-- Created a 'Select Year' parameter to enable dynamic filtering of data based on the selected year.
+   ► Created a '**Select Year**' parameter to enable dynamic filtering of data based on the selected year.

  Some Calculated fields like;